jacobrobertsdev/DevSquad/README.md

 ### What is the product?

-The **[Product Name]** is a [brief description of product].
-It is designed to [solve a specific problem, meet a need, or improve an experience] by [describe the primary function or service it provides].
-The product aims to be [mention any distinctive features or aspects, such as "user-friendly," "innovative," "cost-effective," etc.].

-Example:

-- "Product Name is a cloud-based task management app that helps teams organize their workflows and collaborate efficiently."
+**[Product Name]** is a web application for users to input and quickly analyze their budget, including income sources and expenses.
+It is designed as a utility that can be bookmarked in the user's browser and used efficiently, without the need to sign up for an account or go through a setup process.
+The product aims to be a simple, effective, and user-friendly solution for getting an at-a-glance overview of the user's finances.

 ### What are possible names of the product?